 Our commitment to diversity and inclusion: We deeply understand the value of bringing together a team with different perspectives, educational backgrounds, and life experiences, and we prioritize diversity within our team.
 We encourage Native Americans and people from other underrepresented backgrounds to apply.

-Email your resume, cover letter, and three references by March 16th to email@example.com, with “First Nations Organizer” in the subject line, or mail to: 133 S. Butler Street #320, Madison, WI 53703.
-This position has a flexible start date in April or May 2018.
+Email your resume, cover letter, and three references by June 12 to email@example.com, with “First Nations Organizer” in the subject line, or mail to: 133 S. Butler Street #320, Madison, WI 53703.